Sureshjoshi01/ruby-terraform/README.md

          terraform init
          terraform apply

-To check that application is deployed successfully, the the app url by running below command - minikube service --url http-server
+To check that application is deployed successfully, get the app url by running below command - minikube service --url http-server